 16.12 House crew employees will be entitled to a Military Reservist Leave of Absence without compensation if the employee is a reservist and will not be performing the duties of their position as defined in the Employment Standards Act.

-17.03 In the event of a death of a non-immediate family member, defined as guardian, mother-in-law, father-in-law, daughter-in-law, son-in-law, sister-in- law, brother-in-law, grandparent, grandparent of the member's spouse, or grandchild, House Crew employees shall be entitled to a leave of absence with compensation and benefits for up to three (3) consecutive working days commencing with the date of death and ending with the third calendar day after the funeral, to make the necessary arrangements and to attend the funeral.
+17.02 In the event of a death of a non-immediate family member, defined as father-in-law, mother-in-law, brother-in-law, sister-in-law, son-in-law, daughter-in-law, grandchild, grandmother and grandfather, and grandparents of the employee's spouse, the House Crew employee will be entitled to a leave of absence with full compensation and benefits for up to three (3) consecutive working days.

 18.01 A leave of absence shall be granted to House Crew employees who are called for jury duty or who is subpoenaed as a witness in a court proceeding.
 The University will pay the employee the difference between the employee's regular wages for the lost time and any payment received from the court, excluding payment for travel, meals, or other direct expenses.
 Such payment is contingent on the employee providing his/her administrative director or academic dean with satisfactory proof of attendance in court.
 When the court session is held within the Regional municipality of Waterloo and the employee is not required in court, he/she shall report to work as soon as possible.

-19.01 It is agreed that the University's Media Technology Department will continue to provide the Aird Centre with any audio visual requirements and the staff of the Media Technology Department will continue to operate any specialty equipment within the Aird Centre.
-It is further agreed that specialty equipment may be supplied and operated by employees/volunteers of off-campus organizations using the Aird Centre.
+19.01 It is agreed that the University's ICT Department will continue to provide the Aird Centre with any audio visual requirements and the staff of the ICT Department will continue to operate any specialty equipment within the Aird Centre.
+Subject to Article 8.11, it is further agreed that specialty equipment may be supplied and operated by employees/volunteers of off-campus organizations using the Aird Centre.

 19.02 Specialty equipment is defined as equipment that is not normally used within the Aird Centre and which requires special training to operate.